All Episodes

 But now you can just tell the computer to write your code as long as you know exactly what it is you want.

-So and so but so how did you get into this?
+So how did you get into this?

-So that is some people thought it was real and some people didn't think it was real.
+So that is, some people thought it was real and some people didn't think it was real.

-Also I had a great deal of ignorance about what it actually means to do uh scientific research, especially on a topic like this, and so um I wanted to figure out like well, how do you actually produce knowledge, like what methods do you need to create reliable knowledge on like things that are hard to study?
+Also, I had a great deal of ignorance about what it actually means to do scientific research, especially on a topic like this.

-It's interesting to reflect in hindsight that it's not um it's not clear that the actually producing knowledge artifacts changes what people think you would think it would, but it's it there's not like uh like a necessary relationship between those two.
+It's interesting to reflect in hindsight that it's not clear that actually producing knowledge artifacts changes what people think.

-Right, but it does help.
+It's not one-to-one, but it does help.

 I'd like to think so.

-I can tell you it does, because again, you know, that's this is the reason why I often cite your paper, uh the execution by organ procurement paper, because it's it's highly compelling uh knowledge which was created as you described, or or at least resurfaced and validated.
+I can tell you it does, because again, this is the reason why I often cite your paper, The Execution by Organ Procurement Paper, because it's highly compelling knowledge, which was created, as you described.

 Sure.

-So we trust that because it's the American Journal of Transplantation, the reviewers have done their job and and so on.
+So we trust that because it's the American Journal of Transplantation, the reviewers have done their job and so on.

-And all sorts of in in academia, in the transplant industry, all sorts of areas, as you as you well know, yet um it was actually validated by a very I guess prestigious authority on the issue.
+And all sorts of in academia, in the transplant industry, all sorts of areas, as you well know.

 In my mind, the use of felon gong practitioners for these organs, I think that's been pretty well established through your work and the work of some others.

-And to me, this makes perfect sense because when unfortunately this issue wasn't dealt with in any meaningful way, and these types of crimes against humanity have a way of spreading when they're left completely unchecked.
+And these types of crimes against humanity have a way of spreading when they're left completely unchecked.

 So it makes perfect sense that that would happen.

-You have a situation where you know, hundreds of thousands to up to a million to over a million, who knows, a large number of people have been incarcerated, it's been described as a genocide by the US State Department.
+To begin with, you have a situation where hundreds of thousands to up to a million, to over a million, who knows, a large number of people have been incarcerated.

 And then there's large-scale DNA collection as well.